What is Faith Community Nursing?

 "...a specialized practice of professional nursing that focuses on the intentional care of the spirit as well as the promotion of whole-

 This is a certificate course with CEUs for nurses with an active RN license.
 Class size has been set at 12.
-For more information about this course and registration, download the Basic Course Brochure (Date to be announced, planning on February 2020.)
+For more information about this course and registration, download the Basic Course Brochure (February 2020 date to be announced.)

 What is the ministry of the FCN to the local congregation?